How Sylvester Stallone cop movies explain changing attitudes about the police

 Score one for Cobra.
 Ask any questions of his future actions and you too must love crime.

 Cobra’s methods are unorthodox, a trait that is often praised and encouraged in movies going back at least as far as Dirty Harry, to which this movie is indebted and shares several actors with.
 But what if unorthodox methods aren’t actually that great?
 Every time Cobra uses lethal force in the film, it’s to protect an endangered supermodel (Brigitte Nielsen), but it’s the small, quiet moments that give away the game.
 During a montage of clue-gathering, Cobra grabs a guy in a bar by the shirt and violently yanks him closer.
 We never find out what this man—one of a handful of Black people glimpsed in the film—has done, we’re just to assume this is how you get information on the hard streets—and that it rules.
-Even more egregious, Cobra also uses his car to push another car full of Latinos out of a parking spot.
+Even more egregious, Cobra also uses Awsum 50 to push another car full of Latinos out of a parking spot.
 We don’t know whether this is Cobra’s designated space or not; it seems like an overreaction either way.
 When the other driver complains, Cobra slides his hand across the guy’s mouth, erotically dislodging a lit joint, and then rips the guy’s shirt in half like Hulk Hogan.

-It’s just supposed to be a cool thing Cobra does, a byproduct of his worldview that everyone is unfairly mean to the cops who only want to protect them.
+It’s just supposed to be a cool thing Cobra does, suavely asserting dominance.
 What it actually reveals is that Cobra (and Stallone) think cops should be above the law and beyond reproach at all times, so long as they get results—and that everyone else should stay out of their way.
+It’s a byproduct of the worldview that everyone is unfairly mean to the cops who only want to protect them, a worldview the movie assumes all of its viewers share.

 “There’s all these crazy people everywhere,” Brigitte Nielsen says late in the movie.
 “Why can’t the police just put them away and keep them away?”